tingwai-to/alexa-github-skill/README.md

 #Alexa GitHub Skill

-With alexa-github-skill, called Repo Tree for now, you can track the top trending repositories on GitHub.
-Try asking Alexa or your Amazon Echo the following:
+With alexa-github-skill, called Repo Tree for now, you can interface with an Amazon Echo/Alexa to track the top trending repositories on GitHub.
+Repos can be filtered by time frame (past day/week/month/year) and programming language.

+Examples:
 ```
 Alexa, ask Repo Tree about the top repos
-Alexa, ask Repo Tree about the top repos written in Python
+Alexa, ask Repo Tree what're the top Python repos
-Alexa, ask Repo Tree about the top repos in the past month
+Alexa, ask Repo Tree what are top repos in the past month
-Alexa, ask Repo Tree about the top repos in the past week written in Haskell
+Alexa, ask Repo Tree about the top repos in the past week written in Ja
 ```

+When a time frame is not specified, top repos from the past day are returned.
+When a language is not specified, top repos from all languages are returned.